-After qualifying as a doctor in 2006, I worked at St Mary’s Hospital in Paddington, and with the support of several inspiring consultants, took two months off my medical training to participate in a cross-platform documentary commissioned by Channel 4 and filmed all around the world.
+After qualifying as a doctor in 2006, I worked at St Mary’s Hospital in Paddington, and with the support of several inspiring consultants (special thanks to Sasha Marks and Michael Fertleman in particular) took two months off my medical training to participate in a cross-platform documentary commissioned by Channel 4 and filmed all around the world.
 The doc aimed to challenge negative stereotypes of Muslims by illustrating enormous diversity and humanity within the Islamic world.

 It was an incredible experience, and the film is sweet, sincere, and funny.
 While it was important and heartfelt work, my one regret is that it may have unwittingly pandered to a certain defensive sentiment that I resist today. (perhaps more on this later).
 You can watch it on 4od if you like and make up your mind – it’s called “Osama Bin Everywhere” and includes a cringeworthy scene in which an Osama teaches me to rap in Kano, Northern Nigeria, and a memorable Indonesian goat-milking interlude.
 It’s about 45 minutes long, and available here.

 I trained for my postgraduate medical specialisation in Primary Care in Tower Hamlets.
 I worked in several specialities including Paediatrics, Emergency Medicine, Psychiatry, Forensic Medicine and Sexual Health, in order to become a GP.
 After finishing my training and membership of the Royal College of General Practitioners, I went to Harvard as a UK-US Fulbright Scholar and studied medical anthropology under Professors Mary-Jo and Byron Good, Professor Arthur Kleinman, and Paul Farmer.

 Since moving back to London in 2012, I’ve worked as an inner-city GP in the NHS.
 I am passionate about our health service, and I believe the NHS is the most precious thing we have as a nation.